 You must be wise about your possible options.
 You could try to re-enter the installment agreement (Letter 3127C) or file bankruptcy, if advisable.
+Use this Evaluator to see if you qualify for a Bankruptcy.
 It is usually not recommended to file an IRS Appeal because you can resolve this problem through normal channels of IRS contact.
 There's no sense in extending the statute of limitations with an Appeal.

 If you are successful the IRS will send you confirmation with a Letter 3127C stating your newest debt has been added to the balance & you may continue with your payments.